-The target device must be connected to the KVM switch and with an IQ module that both support virtual media.
+The target device must be connected to the KVM switch that supports virtual media with an IQ module that supports virtual media.

 The target device must be intrinsically able to use the types of USB2-compatible media that you virtually map.
-In other words, if the target device does not support a portable USB memory device, you cannot map that on the client server as a virtual media drive on the target device.
+If the target device does not support a portable USB memory device, you cannot map that on the client machine as a virtual media drive on the target device.